Performance Bounds for Grouped Incoherent Measurements in Compressive Sensing: Simulations

 The images used in the first experiment are taken from a satellite terrain image of areas around the town of Amherst, MA that was obtained from Google Maps.
 25 low-resolution ($32\times 32$ pixels) tiles are gray-scaled and compressed using wavelet transform coding to 51 coefficients.
 We study the recovery of these images from grouped pixel measurements under configurations $G^1$-$G^6$ with groups of size $g=8$.
 Figure~\ref{figure_satelite} shows the relationship between the penalty factor $\gamma(A,T,G)$ and the number $M$ of samples required for successful recovery for each of the six group structures from Figure~\ref{2D_groups}.
 Each point of the top scatter plot corresponds to a single $32\times 32$-pixel tile, while each point of the bottom scatter plot shows the average values of $\gamma$ and $M$, over all of the tiles, for each of the grouped measurement configuration.
 In these experiments, recovery success is defined by a normalized recovery error $NRE = \| s- \hat{s}\| /\|s\| < 0.1$ for $49$ out of $50$ draws of the measurement groups, uniformly at random.
 The values of $M$ tested are multiples of $4\cdot g=32$.

 Figure~\ref{figure_satelite} shows how the value of $\gamma(A,T,G)$ increases as a function of the number of measurements $M$ required for successful recovery until it reaches its maximal value $\gamma=g=8$ for the group structure $G^3$.
 The Figure~shows that the metric ${\gamma}$ can be a useful indicator of the performance for group structures of practical interest.
 The metric indicates a superior performance of the randomized sampling structure $G^6$, as well as the Manhattan distance-based group structure $G^5$, both of which bear out in practice.
 Out of the four group structures $G^1, G^2 , G^3$ and $G^4$, characterized with continuous measurement trajectories, $G^3$ exhibited the worst performance, and the highest value of the penalty $\gamma(A,T,G)$.
 The recovery performance, as well as the value of $\gamma(A,T,G)$, was very similar for group structures $G^1$, $G^2$ and $G^4$.
 Despite similar performances for group structures $G^5$ and $G^6$ a certain level of variation of the $\gamma$ factor was observable.
-This is indicative of the potential looseness of the bound provided by Theorem~\ref{theorem_1}.
-We believe that such looseness is characteristic of guarantees that rely on worst-case metrics, such as the coherence $\mu(A)$ and our metric $\gamma(A,T,G)$, and is compounded by the looseness in the estimate of $\gamma(A,T,G)$ obtained via Theorem~\ref{theorem_3} (of up to $1/\sqrt{\pi/2} \approx 21\%$).